10up/10up-toolkit/CONTRIBUTING.md

 4. Merge the PR opened by `changeset` into `trunk`.
 5. A new release under the `latest` tag will be pushed to npm.
 6. Merge `trunk` back into `develop`.
+7. A new Github Release with the changelog will be created automatically.